 - Climate Energy Efficiency Case Study: Futuris Automotive 2011 (Opens in a new window)

-Futuris provides seating and interior trim on a just in time basis to Ford Australia.
+Futuris provides seating and interior trim on a just-in-time basis to Ford Australia.
 At their Cambellfield site between 2008 and 2009 they more than halved their average energy intensity.
-This case study outlines an energy efficiency demonstration project that set out to identify further cost effective energy efficiency opportunities.
+This case study outlines a demonstration project that set out to identify further cost-effective energy-efficiency opportunities.

 - North American Case Studies - Compressed Air Systems 2004

 This content provides links to a number of compressed air case studies drawn from a range of programs across North American industries.